Dr. Mercado of Boston University School of Medicine has no relevant financial relationships to disclose.)

 This article includes discussion of brain death, brainstem death, cerebral death, death by brain criteria, and death by neurologic criteria.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-“Brain death” is the common term for the determination of human death by showing the irreversible cessation of clinical brain functions.
-It has been accepted as the legal definition of death in the United States, Canada, most European countries, and many Western and non-Western countries.
+“Brain death” is the common term for the determination of human death by showing the irreversible cessation of all clinical brain functions.
+It has been accepted as a legal definition of death in the United States, Canada, most European countries, and many Western and non-Western countries.
 Brain death must be determined by careful neurologic examination showing apnea, cranial nerve areflexia, and unresponsiveness that is irreversible and caused by a structural lesion that accounts for the clinical findings.
-Tests showing the absence of intracranial blood flow can confirm the clinical diagnosis and should be used whenever any doubt arises over the clinical diagnosis.
+Tests showing the absence of intracranial blood flow can establish the diagnosis and should be used whenever any doubt arises over the clinical examination or if portions of it cannot be performed safely or adequately.
 The public, and many medical and nursing personnel, remain confused about the meaning of the term “brain death.”
-In the update of this article, the author discusses the need for uniformity in brain death determination, the use of confirmatory tests in brain death, and several recent reports on specific topics, including brain death in pregnancy, declaring brain death in the setting of drug intoxication, the legal acceptance of brain death, and portrayals of brain death in the popular media.
+In the update of this article, the author discusses the need for uniformity in brain death determination, the use of ancillary tests in brain death, and several reports on specific topics, including brain death in pregnancy, declaring brain death in the setting of drug intoxication, the legal acceptance of brain death, and portrayals of brain death in the popular media.

-• Brain death is human death determined by establishing the irreversible cessation of all clinical functions of the brain.
+• Brain death is human death determined by establishing the irreversible cessation of all clinical and physiologic functions of the brain.

 • Brain death is the legal standard for human death throughout the Western world and much of the developing world.